 Steiner makes some of the highest quality scopes available, their M5Xi line is top tier with stunningly clear glass, state of the art construction, and proven reliability.
 Like all top end scopes, they come at a cost.
 Their latest T5Xi 5-25x 56mm provides similar quality saving almost two grand.
 Made in the USA this scope included their Never-Lost™ turrets and Special Competition Reticle (SCR™).
 Markings in the turret window roll over indicating elevation as you pass one revolution.
 You never lose where you are and the turrets stay flat and trim.
 Mounted in the first focal plane the lighted SCR has markings for wind and elevation holds.
 Designed for PRS comps it is about perfect for LE work.
 Available in Mils or MOA this scope uses mils with turrets graduated in .10 mils per click.
 Parallax adjustment is on the left along with lighted reticle intensity.
 Each level is bracketed by an off position eliminating the need to search for the perfect setting each time.
 It comes with spare batteries, scope covers, and a sunshade.
 It was mounted in a ZRODelta 34mm Cantilever M4 mount.

-Related Videos: 7 New Options for Concealed Carry Gear for 2018 [VIDEO]
+Related Videos: 7 New Options for Concealed Carry Gear [VIDEO]

 The T3x TAC A1 factory trigger is excellent, but Timney’s new two-stage trigger remains my preference.
 Used in most all my precision rifles its wider and less curved trigger shoe encourages a straight pull.
 The wall between stages is predictable and perfect for precision accuracy.
 Adjustable for pull weight at both stages and sear engagement it can be configured to meet most needs.
 Mine was sent with a 3.5 lbs. total pull weight (1 lbs. first stage, 2.5 lbs.).
 That meets most duty standards and provides for excellent precision without compromising safety in very cold weather or use with gloved hands.

-Related Videos: 8 New Rifle Optics Introduced for 2018 [VIDEO]
+Related Videos: 8 New Rifle Optics Introduced [VIDEO]

 Dead Air’s Sandman S and K, along with the Gemtech ONE QD and Dagger direct thread suppressors were used.
 Each provides varying levels of sound reduction and lengths measuring from just under 6″ to over 8″.
 Given the 18×1 thread, an adapter was used for some of these.
 Gemtech was the only QD flash hider located; some brakes were available but did not make it here in time for my deadline.